rl1987/trickster.dev/tricksterblog/content/post/automating-google-dorking.md

 ethics AND (OSINT OR cybersecurity)
 ```

-Google dorking is using advanced search queries to find finds that are not necessarily meant to be exposed
+Google dorking is using advanced search queries to find things that are not necessarily meant to be exposed
 to the public internet.
 For example, to find some web cams, one might search:

 ```